CHINA-Sloping Lands Conversion Programme

 After a period of very serious flooding in 1998 and increasing demand for ecological services, the government began a major Ecological Restoration Plan involving six key forestry programmes:

-i) Three North and Middle and Lower Reaches of the Yangtze Watersheds Shelterbelts Program: covering 4 million km2 (about 40% of China's total land area)
+i) Three North and Middle and Lower Reaches of the Yangtze Watersheds Shelterbelts Programme: covering four million square kilometres (about 40 per cent of China's total land area)

-ii) Sloping Farming Lands Conversion or "Green for Gain" Program
+ii) Sloping Farming Lands Conversion or "Green for Gain" Programme

 iii) Desertification control in Beijing city (raise vegetation cover to stop sandstorm problem in the region)

-v) Fast-Growing and High Yielding Forest Industrial Base Program in Key Regions (to increase timber production- goal is to produce 133m3 million, which is equivalent to 40% of current domestic demand
+v) Fast-Growing and High Yielding Forest Industrial Base Programme in Key Regions (to increase timber production- goal is to produce 133 million cubic metres, which is equivalent to 40 per cent of current domestic demand

-vi) Wildlife Protection and Nature Reserve Program (10 projects to conserve flagship species and 30 other important forests, Gobi desert and wetlands, to be implemented until 2010)
+vi) Wildlife Protection and Nature Reserve Programme (10 projects to conserve flagship species and 30 other important forests, Gobi desert and wetlands, to be implemented until 2010).

 References

-Bennett, M. T. (2005) China's Sloping Land Conversion Program: Institutional Innovation or Business as Usual?
+Bennett, M. T. (2005) China's Sloping Land Conversion Programme: Institutional Innovation or Business as Usual?
 Revised version of a paper presented at the ZEF-CIFOR workshop on Payments for Environmental Services: Methods and Design in Developing and Developed Countries.
-Titisee, Germany, June 15-18, 2005, CIFOR and ZEF Bonn. http://www.zef.de/fileadmin/webfiles/downloads/projects/
+Titisee, Germany, June 15-18, 2005, CIFOR and ZEF Bonn. http://www.zef.de/fileadmin/webfiles/downloads/projects/devcom/PES_workshop_files/Case_study_China.pdf.

 Gee, C (2006) Grain-for-Green, Ecosystem MarketPlace website, Katoomba Group.
 Last accessed 24/02/2006 at

-Weyerhauser,H.(2006) Paying for Environmental Services in China: Lessons Leaned from a promising approach.
-ETFRN European Tropical Forest Research Network Newsletter Forests, Water and Livelihoods [45-46 Winter 2005/06] http://www.etfrn.org/etfrn/newsletter/news4546/index.html
+Weyerhauser,H.(2006) Paying for Environmental Services in China: Lessons Learned from a promising approach.
+ETFRN European Tropical Forest Research Network Newsletter Forests, Water and Livelihoods [45-46 Winter 2005/06] http://www.etfrn.org/etfrn/newsletter/news4546/index.html.

 Xu, J., Katsigris E. White T. A. editors.
 2002.
 Implementing the Natural Forest Protection Program

-and the Sloping Land Conversion Program: Lessons and Policy Recommendations.
+and the Sloping Land Conversion Programme: Lessons and Policy Recommendations.
 Council for International Cooperation on Environment and Development (CCICED) Secretariat Canadian Office. http://www.harbour.sfu.ca/dlam/Taskforce/grassPreface.html.

 Xu, Zhigang, Michael Bennett, Ran Tao and Jintao Xu.
 2004.
 “China’s Sloping Land

-Conversion Program Four Years On: Current Situation, Pending Issues.”
+Conversion Programme Four Years On: Current Situation, Pending Issues.”
 The International Forestry Review.
 Special Issue: Forestry in China – Policy, Consumption and Production in Forestry’s Newest Superpower.
-6(3-4): 317-326, cited in Bennet, 2005
+6(3-4): 317-326, cited in Bennet, 2005.

 Links